HasnainRoja/ZeroCopyPipe-A-Shared-Memory-Ring-Buffer-Architecture-for-Low-Latency-Video-Processing/README.md

 - scheduling and memory residency as first-class design choices
 - evidence via baselines and tail-latency metrics

-**Portfolio framing:** not “I built a medical app,” but “I design and measure **OS-level data paths** for real-time, high-bandwidth workloads in domains I care about.”
+ “I design and measure **OS-level data paths** for real-time, high-bandwidth workloads in domains I care about.”

 ---